 Figure 1: 5G Network Planner: Unified Workflow

-A built in graphics visualization interface provides an operational view which can be optionally overlaid with various network performance metrics and displayed as graphs or heatmaps (Figure 2).
+A built in graphics visualization interface provides an operational view that can be optionally overlaid with various network performance metrics and displayed as graphs or heatmaps (Figure 2).
 The network planner computes coverage for each transmitter, including antenna patterns/beamforming and environmental conditions, and computes the system coverage based on aggregate performance, including mobility and interference.

 Figure 2: Coverage Visualization for a planned cellular network